wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-docker-compose-quickstart.md

 <properties
-   pageTitle="Docker and Compose on a virtual machine | Windows Azure" description="Quick introduction to working with Compose and Docker on Azure virtual machines." services="virtual-machines" documentationCenter=""
+   pageTitle="Docker and Compose on a virtual machine | Azure" description="Quick introduction to working with Compose and Docker on Azure virtual machines." services="virtual-machines" documentationCenter=""